varemenos/aklpgr-blog-posts/dropplets-template-variables-and-fuctions.md

 After a bit more digging into the dropplets' file system I've found some globals that are assigned by using `define()`, here they are:

-Note that after I posted this list, I've found more variables (more like global aliases of the ones posted above).

-Here they are:

 * BLOG_EMAIL
 * BLOG_TWITTER
 * BLOG_URL